-CWDB will conduct quarterly Date Element Validation (DEV) reviews to ensure the integrity of performance outcomes following the procedures outlined in OWD's most current issuance on DEV.
-This review is to verify that performance data elements reported by Missouri are valid, accurate, reliable, and comparable across all programs.
-The review is to identify anomalies in the data or missing data, to resolve issues that may cause inaccurate reporting, and to improve program performance accountability through the results of data validation efforts.
+CWDB will conduct quarterly Date Element Validation (DEV) reviews to verify the accuracy, validity and reliability of data, following the procedures outlined in OWD's most current policy issuance on DEV.
+This review is to verify that performance data elements reported by Missouri are valid, accurate, reliable, and comparable across all programs; identify anomalies in the data and resolve issues that cause inaccurate reporting; and to improve program performance accountability through the results of data validation efforts.